ankschoubey/blog/src/content/post/dev-life/test-first/backward-compatibility-ci.md

 It's also worth reading the [API change management maturity model on their website](https://www.oasdiff.com/blog/maturity-model).

+💡 **Note**: You can use contract testing can help in ensuring backward compatibility.
+But the above method is much more hands free.
+Contract testing as I have experience it involves a lot of work to maintain.

 ### Database Backward Compatibility

 While the example below is SQL, consider modifying your database.